-A SYN Flood is a common form of Distributed-Denial-of-Service (DDoS) attack that can target any system connected to the Internet and providing Transmission Control Protocol (TCP) services (e.g. web server, email server, file transfer).
+A SYN Flood is a common form of Distributed-Denial-of-Service (DDoS) attack that sends a large amount of SYN requests to a server to overwhelm the open connections.
+These attacks can target any system connected to the Internet and providing Transmission Control Protocol (TCP) services (e.g. web server, email server, file transfer).
 A SYN flood attack is a type of TCP State-Exhaustion Attack that attempts to consume the connection state tables present in many infrastructure components, such as load balancers, firewalls, Intrusion Prevention Systems (IPS), and the application servers themselves.
 This type of DDoS attack can take down even high-capacity devices capable of maintaining millions of connections.

 What Are the Signs of a SYN Flood DDoS Attack?